-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that the city does not reopen and ease our prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - Continues to coordinate with cabinet and department heads on reopen aspects of all municipal buildings - Reviewing all protocols and health and safety measures needed to be installed and implemented to reopen city operations in phases - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Mayor Sarno joined with Police Commissioner Cheryl Clapprood for the Annual Springfield Police Departments Memorial Ceremony to honor those officers who gave the ultimate sacrifice - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - o 750 KN95 masks from On N On Community Child Care Center
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures. - Continuing to monitor the COVID-19 situation closely so that we do not reopen and ease our prudent measures too early, which could potentially expose our residents to a second wave of the virus. - Continues to stress the need for additional target testing before any talk about reopening can be considered, in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas. - Continuing to review the health measures and facility needs for municipal buildings to begin phased reopening to the public will adhere to state guidance and recommendations - Temperature check before entering - Hand sanitizer at each entrance and exit - Limiting entrances and exits to a minimum within building and fire code - Install protective health measures at locations where the public gathers and interacts with city staff - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment